 Be sure and watch for signs of heat exhaustion which can include a dazed look, excessive thirst, heavy panting, excessive whining/agitation, labored breathing, lethargy, profuse salivation, and/or vomiting.
 Heat exhaustion can lead to heat stroke which is manifested by failure of the body, which can result in disorientation, seizure, coma and sadly, death.

 If your pet exhibits signs of heat exhaustion, immediately call your veterinarian while attempting to cool him/her down.
 You can do so by:

 Publisher and Best Friend

 If you see a dog in a hot car do this:

 Pick up a print copy near you!

-Stay in touch with fun & important area Dog Events with our
+Stay in touch with Dog Events!

 Copyright 2017.
 All Rights Reserved.
 The Phoenix Dog Magazine, Phoenix, Arizona